Kill the Messenger

 The inciting incident occurs at 12 minutes when Gary receives a mysterious tip from girlfriend of drug dealer Coral Baca about CIA involvement in drug trafficking.
 She claims her boyfriend's assets were seized using information from a federal agent connected to drug smuggling..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Gary commits fully to the investigation and convinces editor Jerry Ceppos to run with the story.
+This indicates the protagonist's commitment to Gary commits fully to the investigation and convinces editor Jerry Ceppos to run with the story.
 He makes the active choice to pursue the CIA connection despite the risks, crossing into dangerous territory., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory turns to false defeat: Major newspapers (NY Times, Washington Post, LA Times) begin attacking Gary's reporting.
+Of particular interest, this crucial beat False victory turns to false defeat: Major newspapers (NY Times, Washington Post, LA Times) begin attacking Gary's reporting.
 The CIA pushes back.
 What seemed like triumph reveals its dangerous consequences - the establishment closes ranks against him., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, The Mercury News publishes a partial retraction and distances itself from Gary's story.
 His editor Jerry betrays him.
 Gary is reassigned to a remote bureau - his career and reputation effectively destroyed.
-Metaphorical death of his professional identity., reveals the protagonist at their lowest point.
+Metaphorical death of his professional identity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Gary realizes that despite losing everything, the core facts of his reporting were true.
 Congressional and CIA Inspector General reports later vindicate key elements of his story.
 He understands the cost but accepts he made the right choice., demonstrating the transformation achieved throughout the journey.